-Footnote: This Proposed Declaration has been drafted by C.J.Walsh, Sustainable Design International Ltd. (Ireland, Italy & Turkey).
-FireOx International is a Division of SDI.
-If you would like to comment or you have questions, e-mail: fireox@sustainable-design.ie
+Footnote: This International Document was drafted by C.J.Walsh, Chief Fire Engineer & Technical Officer of FireOx International, the Fire Engineering Division of Sustainable Design International Ltd. - Ireland, Italy & Turkey.
+If you would like to add your support to the Dublin Declaration, please e-mail: fireox@sustainable-design.ie